Hiring Essentials for Managers

 Figuring out when to hire is all about balancing growth opportunities with your business’s capacity to bring on new team…

-• outputs, or goals, for the new hire to achieve
+• Outputs (goals) the new hire must achieve

-• qualities the hire needs to succeed and fit in with the team
+• Qualities they need to succeed and fit your team

 Mission: Dynamic and results-driven sales professional who builds strong relationships, understands customer needs, and delivers exceptional service.